 Nicholas deals with all aspects of wills and estates, both litigation and advice.
 Chambers UK Bar records “Learned but practical and able to take a commercial approach.
 Whatever he says about the law, you feel comfortable with, and he’s very good at working with you and seeking out your ideas.”

 He has a special expertise in cases involving cross-border issues, such as conflicting rules of succession, getting in foreign assets and questions of the jurisdiction in which a grant of representation should be sought.
-He recently appeared in the first probate case to be decided in England’s highest court for over 50 years, Marley v Rawlings, where husband and wife signed each other’s wills; and he was later successful in seeking from the Supreme Court an order for costs directly against the insurers of the negligent solicitor.
+He appeared in the first probate case to be decided in England’s highest court for over 50 years, Marley v Rawlings, where husband and wife signed each other’s wills; and he was later successful in seeking from the Supreme Court an order for costs directly against the insurers of the negligent solicitor.

 He has written on problems in estates and spoke on cross-border issues at the STEP Caribbean conference in 2013.